IamAmishaG/Bike-Sales-Analysis-in-Excel/README.md

 Age
 Purchased Bike

-**Process Involved:**
+**Process:**

 - Data cleaning and preparing- Found no duplicate records or missing values, then began standardizing data formats to ensure the accuracy of the data.
 * Data exploration- Used Excel's pivot tables and charts to create insightful summaries of the data such as the most common customer segments, the average income of customers.
-Leveraged Excel's built-in charting features to create visually appealing and informative charts, such as bar charts, line charts, etc.
+Leveraged Excel's built-in charting features to create visually appealing and informative charts such as bar charts, line charts, etc.
 - Data Visualization- Using the insights gained from the pivot tables and charts, created an interactive dashboard that effectively communicated the findings from the Bike Buyers 1000 dataset.

 * *[LINK TO DATASET](https://www.kaggle.com/datasets/heeraldedhia/bike-buyers)* *